matbryan52/microscopy-images-qem/slides.md

 * GPUs are specialised to perform simple math operations in parallel on multi-dimensional arrays of data (such as images)
   * In contrast to CPUs, which may only be able to compute with ~512 elements of an array in one operation, a GPU can process many thousands.
 * Operations necessary for 3D graphics (coordinate transformations, filtering, raytracing) use identical maths as needed in scientific computing (Fast Fourier Transforms, convolutions, matrix algebra and inversion).
-* GPUs are dedicated accelerator cards, they don't run operating system
+* GPUs are dedicated accelerator cards, they don't run the operating system

 ---
 <!-- footer: '[⇤](#visualising-images) [↞](#contents)' -->